InoahI/Comment-to-Doc/README.md

 # Comment to Doc

 Comment to Doc is a vscode extension used to extract and generate documentation from code comments.
-Users can create specific comment blocks using shortcuts, fill in the content within them, and efficiently generate corresponding documentation describing the functionality of the code.",
+Users can create specific comment blocks using shortcuts, fill in the content within them, and efficiently generate corresponding documentation describing the functionality of the code.

 ## Features
 * create document name : ctrl+shift+n